Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Oh that's scary.
-Yeah.
-And you mentioned the spiritual realm too.
-Like it is really encouraging from my seat to see you living so full on for Jesus in all of this, you know, like how how have you been gone spiritually since we last chat?
+You mentioned the spiritual realm too.
+It’s encouraging, from my seat, to see you living full-on for Jesus in all of this.
+How have you been going spiritually since we last chatted?

 00:10:31:20 - 00:10:55:00